Skip to content

 Option Type Default Description

---profile FLAG False Enable query profiling and show statistics
+--profile / --no-profile FLAG Disabled Enable query profiling and show statistics

---stream FLAG False Force streaming mode (requires --out-file)
+--stream / --no-stream FLAG Disabled Force streaming mode (requires --out-file)

 --stream-threshold INTEGER 50000 Auto-enable streaming above this row count